Pueblo Chemical Agent-Destruction Pilot Plant

-The Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) is a chemical weapons destruction facility built to destroy the chemical weapons stockpile formerly stored at the U.S. Army Pueblo Chemical Depot (PCD), now known as the U.S. Army Chemical Materials Activity-West, in southeastern Colorado.
+The Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) is a chemical weapons destruction facility built to destroy the chemical weapons stockpile stored at the former U.S. Army Pueblo Chemical Depot (PCD) in southeastern Colorado.
 The stockpile originally contained 2,613 U.S. tons of mustard agent in 155 mm projectiles, 105 mm projectiles, and 4.2-inch mortar rounds.
 The weapons had been stored at the 23,000-acre (93-km²) depot since the 1950s.

 On June 16, 2023, the main plant at PCAPP destroyed its last munition, a 4.2-inch mortar round.
 On June 22, 2023, the last munition in the stockpile of chemical weapons in Colorado, an overpacked 155 mm projectile containing mustard agent, was destroyed using a Static Detonation Chamber (SDC).
 The last munition in the declared U.S. stockpile was destroyed in July 2023 in Kentucky.

 PCAPP used neutralization followed by biotreatment to destroy the majority of the stockpile, and SDC technology to augment the main plant.
 Non-contaminated energetics removed from the munitions as part of the destruction process were destroyed in the Anniston, Alabama, SDC.

 Destruction of this stockpile was a requirement of the Chemical Weapons Convention, an international treaty to which the United States is a party.
 The Organisation for the Prohibition of Chemical Weapons (OPCW) is the implementing body of the Chemical Weapons Convention and monitored the progress of the nation's declared destruction programs.
 The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) oversaw the safe and environmentally compliant destruction of the nation’s chemical weapons stockpile and is now responsible for closing the plants in Colorado and Kentucky.
-As part of the closure process, PEO ACWA is managing the destruction of agent-contaminated secondary waste in Kentucky.